s7nfo/blog/_posts/2024-02-08-counting-cpu-instructions-in-python.markdown

 ```

 45,713,378 is how many instructions it takes to initialize Python, print Hello
 and tear the whole thing down again.
 I want more precision!
+I want to only
+measure that single line of code.

 Hence this little tool: